KihaJeong1994/data-structure/README.md

 - All keys of a node are sorted in increasing order.
 The child between two keys **k1** and **k2** contains all keys in the range from **k1** and **k2**
 - B-Tree grows and shrinks from the root (unlike BST)
 - Insertion of a Node in B-Tree happens only at Leaf Node

+### Applications

+- used in large databases to access data stored on the disk
+- natural language processing, computer networks, and cryptography
+- CAD systems to organize and search geometric data